Hamza-Elhaj/Hamza-Elhaj/README.md

 ## Talking about other Personal Stuff

-* 💁 I'm currently working on something cool!!
+* 💁 I'm currently working on healthcare machine learning-related project.
-* 👨‍💻 I'm mastering my Python skills and learning more tools and techniques.
+* 👨‍💻 I'm mastering my Python skills and learning more tools and techniques like R.
 * 💬 Ask me anything, I am happy to help.
 * 📫 You can reach me on my email at [hamzeh.hajj92@yahoo.com] 📫